 DVD is great; but there's something special about seeing a movie on the big screen.

-The Royal Theater in downtown Danville offers a unique movie experience.
-The theater has been preserved to keep a vintage look and feel, but it offers current movies, comfortable seating, and a great family experience.
+The Royal Theater in downtown Danville, Indiana, offers a unique movie experience.
+The theater has been preserved to keep a vintage look and feel, but it offers current movies, comfortable seating and a great family experience.

 The Royal has been a downtown staple since 1927, but there are some great things going on that even regulars may not be aware of.
 Theater manager Tracie Shearer was kind enough to give my family a tour of this historic location, and she shared some things with me that you might not know about the Royal.

-- More Than Movies: The Royal is a great place to see a movie, but it also hosts community events, live music, birthday parties, and more!
-You can even worship with Living Faith Church on Sunday mornings.
+- More Than Movies: The Royal is a great place to see a movie, but it also hosts community events such as live music, comedy shows, birthday parties and more.

 - Concessions Pay the Bills: The cost of your movie ticket covers the expense of getting the movies to the screen, but it's concession sales that pay the bills and keep the Royal open to the community.
 When you buy your popcorn and soda at the Royal, you pay less than the big theaters, and you support a historic local business.